One of the sweetest old chestnuts beloved of writers is the notion that a story is driven by what a character wants. Quite so.

 This is what Salman Rushdie has described as the hardest part of writing a novel: "The art that conceals art."

 So, writers, button down that detail!
 Do it now, and you'll find possibilities for the storyline which excite you in first draft, do it later and your book will stand firm against the chill wind of the reader's disinterest, but do it you must.
+If you're looking for help with that first draft, you really should try one of our online novel writing courses - we'll help you get that novel done!

 'The Treachery of Images' was painted when Magritte was thirty years old.
 The picture shows a pipe.
 Below it, Magritte painted, "Ceci n'est pas une pipe" French for "This is not a pipe."
 The painting is not a pipe, but rather an image of a pipe.
 According to Matthew Rose, both the great art critic John Berger and Réné Magritte charged the viewer with the responsibility of working out the real, and ultimately "that which is critical and consequential".
 How to do that, how to decode reality?
 "Perhaps only with our greatest tool and its full arsenal of flavours: language."